WHY VISIT MALI

 Mali’s climate is characterised by high temperatures throughout the year, especially in the north where rain is either absent or very rare.
 The temperature in Timbuktu can reach up to 50°C.

 There is however a wet season in the south between June and September.
 Nights in particular can be relatively cool in certain areas (13°C in January in Gao).
-When planning your visit to Mali you are better choosing the period from October to February, preferably November.
+When planning your visit to Mali you are better to choose the period from October to February, preferably November.
 Try to avoid the dry season from March to May.

 - xxx (xxx)